Variable-Frequency Model Learning and Predictive Control for Jumping Maneuvers on Legged Robots: Introduction

-In this letter, we propose a residual learning model using an adaptive-frequency scheme to tackle the aforementioned challenges and enhance long-term trajectory predictions over different jumping phases.
+In this letter, we propose a residual learning model that uses a \rebut{variable-frequency} \redst{adaptive-frequency} scheme, \rebut{i.e., varying the coarseness of integration time step}, to address the aforementioned challenges and enhance long-term trajectory predictions over different jumping phases.
 MPC has been commonly used for jumping by optimizing the control inputs during the contact phase based on future state prediction during the flight phase (e.g.,\cite{GabrielICRA2021, fullbody_MPC, park2017high, YanranDingTRO, continuous_jump}).
 A major challenge in MPC for long flight maneuvers is to utilize a limited number of prediction steps yet still effectively cover the entire flight phase and especially the final jumping target.
 Another challenge is to obtain an accurate model for complex dynamic maneuvers, unknown dynamics, and model mismatch with the real hardware to improve the jumping accuracy, while still ensuring real-time performance.
-Related works have address these challenges partially.
-For example, many MPC methods utilize conventional SRBD models, ignoring the leg dynamics, to achieve real-time execution \cite{GabrielICRA2021,continuous_jump_bipedal,YanranDingTRO}.
-Some recent methods account for leg inertia \cite{ZiyiZhouRAL,He2024,fullbody_MPC}, however, disturbance and uncertainty in dynamic modeling have not been considered.
-These frameworks also focus on jumping robustness rather than accurate target jumping.

-In this work, we address these challenges by learning a dynamics model from hardware date and designing an adaptive-frequency MPC capturing both the contact and entire flight phase in the optimization process.
-The contributions of this letter are summarized as follows.
+Some recent works have addressed these challenges partially.
+Many methods use conventional single-rigid-body dynamic (SRBD) models, ignoring the leg dynamics, to achieve real-time execution \cite{GabrielICRA2021,continuous_jump_bipedal,YanranDingTRO}. \rebut{Using the SRBD model in the contact phase can lead to inaccurate predictions of the robot's state at take-off, which is the initial condition of the projectile motion in the flight phase.
+Thus, the trajectory prediction error can accumulate significantly over long flight periods.} Some methods account for leg inertia \cite{ZiyiZhouRAL,He2024,fullbody_MPC}, however, disturbance and uncertainty in dynamic modeling have not been considered. \rebut{Recently, planning with multi-fidelity models and multi-resolution time steps has emerged as an effective strategy to enhance target accuracy and robustness \cite{heli_cafempc,Norby_adaptivempc,Heli_hierarchympc}.
+Li et al. \cite{Heli_hierarchympc} adopt a less accurate model in the far horizon and a more accurate but expensive model in the near future.
+Norby et al. \cite{Norby_adaptivempc} adapt model complexity based on the task complexity along the prediction horizon.
+Li et al. \cite{Heli_hierarchympc} also design multi-resolution time steps to cover the whole flight phase.
+While we vary the coarseness of the time step as \cite{Heli_hierarchympc}, we design a novel residual model learning approach combined with variable-frequency MPC to address the aforementioned challenges.} \redst{In this work, we address these challenges by learning a dynamics model from date and designing an adaptive-frequency MPC capturing both the contact and entire flight phase in the optimization process}